-Sales tax applies to the sale of tangible personal property unless the sale is covered by a specific legal exemption or exclusion.
+Sales tax applies to the sale of tangible personal property, unless the sale is covered by a specific legal exemption or exclusion.
 Individuals, businesses, and groups that sell taxable merchandise in places like California must pay sales tax on their taxable sales.

-- Sales of tickets that buyers will exchange for food, beverages, or other physical products
+- Tickets that buyers will exchange for food, beverages, or other physical products

 - Sales of tickets for game booths and raffles when prizes are not guaranteed to every ticket purchaser.